rhysd/nyaovim-markdown-preview/README.md

 ## How to Start Preview

 If you set `g:markdown_preview_auto` (defualt: `1`) to `1`, this plugin automatically starts preview on `markdown` filetype.
 Or you can start markdown preview by `:StartMarkdownPreview` commands.

-You can stop and dismiss markdown preview by `:StopMarkdownPreview` command.
+The preview is updated on `TextChanged` by default.
+If you want to update more frequently, you can set `g:markdown_preview_eager` to `1`.
+If it is set to `1`, the preview is also updated on `TextChangedI`.

 If you set `g:markdown_preview_auto` to `1`, it also stops automatically when the markdown document buffer gets hidden or is unloaded.
+Or you can stop and dismiss markdown preview by `:StopMarkdownPreview` command manually.

 ## Mappings